Hours, minutes, central seconds, 24 hour indicator subdial at 3:00, chronograph seconds subdial at 6:00, 60 minutes subdial at 9:00

 Resetting the chronograph hand to 0

-Holding the buttons in for more than a second will make the chrono second hand move rapidly, this is also how you get the 60 minute counter hand to line up.
-For example, if your 60 minute counter is resetting to the 5 minutes mark instead of the 60, you would pull the crown out to position 1, and hold the top button in while the chrono second hand spins around quickly and the 60 minute hand slowly goes back to the position you want it in.
+For example, if your 60 minute hand is resetting to the 5 minutes mark instead of the 60, you would pull the crown out to position 1, and press the top button while the chronograph second hand spins around quickly and the 60 minute hand slowly advances to the position you want it in.
 Then, be sure to line up the chrono second hand again and push the crown back to position 0.

 Look for the hole with “Push” and an up arrow.
 Using your tweezers or a toothpick, push the lever while pulling out the stem.